 Teach them about Credit Cards

 As soon as your teen turns 18, they will start to be hounded by credit card companies and sales people in shopping centres.
 This is the time to teach them about APR and the best deals out there.
 If you have not taught them why debt is a bad idea, they could become another credit card victim.

-QuidMarket are an FCA-compliant, responsible short term loan direct lender, offering assistance when you are faced with a financial emergency.
+QuidMarket are an FCA-compliant, responsible short term loan direct lender, offering assistance when you are faced with an emergency loans situation.